-The summer season in Fort Collins is extraordinarily beautiful and is by far one of the best times of the year to plan a trip.
-Fort Collins offers a variety of things to do during the summer season such as hiking, biking, fishing, rafting, SUP'n, live outdoor music and so much more.
+Summer in Fort Collins is by far one of the best times of the year to plan a trip, thanks to its beautiful weather and wide variety of fun things to do outdoors — hiking, biking, fishing, rafting, SUP'n, live outdoor music and so much more.
 Pick and choose from the following categories to create your perfect Fort Collins summer itinerary for a long weekend visit, a full week or even longer.
 There’s no shortage of fun to be had. .
 Plan your Summer Vacation to Fort Collins here.